artpolikarpov/upyachka.js/README.md

 ## Recipe

-To cure upyachka, I wrote a tiny plugin that takes `width` and `height` attributes and calculates the size of every responsive image until browser fully loaded and handled them.
+To cure upyachka, I wrote a tiny vanilla plugin that takes `width` and `height` attributes and calculates the size of every responsive image until browser fully loaded and handled them.

 Please check the examples: